scambier/markov-strings/README.md

 }
 ```

 The `refs` array will contain all objects that have been used to build the sentence.
-May be useful to fetch some meta data or make some stats.
+May be useful to fetch meta data or make stats.

 Since `.generate()` can potentially take several seconds or more, a non-blocking variant `.generateAsync()` is conveniently available if you need it.